yellobyte/SoapESP32/README.md

 * Build log
 * Log files (serial monitor output) of all examples, mostly with different core debug levels
 * Schematic diagram (wiring) plus picture of the test set used
-* VLC snapshots to help you find server & file download parameters needed for some examples
+* VLC snapshots to help you find server & file download parameters needed for above mentioned examples

 ## Example of an implementation: ESP32-Radio using SoapESP32